Goodbye to Berlin: Critical analysis

+One critic comments on Isherwood's narrative, likening him to a chameleon and she states that, "He was both the self effacating narrator viewing history with the purported objectivity of a camera eye and a fictional character leading a picaresque existence."

 Adaptations

 The novel was adapted by John Van Druten into a 1951 Broadway play called I Am a Camera.
-The play was a personal success for Julie Harris as the insouciant Sally Bowles, winning her the first of her five Tony Awards for Best Leading Actress, although it earned the infamous review by Walter Kerr, "Me no Leica."
+The play was a personal success for Julie Harris as the insouciant Sally Bowles, winning her the first of her five Tony Awards for Best Leading Actress.
+It earned a largely favorable review from critic Walter Kerr, but was the subject of an often misattributed joke review by Goodman Ace of, "No Leica."
 The play's title is a quote taken from the novel's first page ("I am a camera with its shutter open, quite passive, recording, not thinking.").
-The play was then adapted into a commercially successful film, also called I Am a Camera (1955), featuring Laurence Harvey, Shelley Winters and Julie Harris, with screenplay by John Collier and music by Malcolm Arnold.
+The play was then adapted into a commercially successful 1955 film, also called I Am a Camera, featuring Laurence Harvey, Shelley Winters and Julie Harris, with screenplay by John Collier and music by Malcolm Arnold.

-The book was next adapted into the Tony Award-winning musical Cabaret (1966) and the film Cabaret (1972) for which Liza Minnelli won an Academy Award for playing Sally.
+The book was next adapted into the Tony Award-winning 1966 musical Cabaret and the 1972 film Cabaret for which Liza Minnelli won an Academy Award for playing Sally.
 Isherwood was highly critical of the 1972 film due to what he perceived as its negative portrayal of homosexuality.
 He noted that, "in the film of Cabaret, the male lead is called Brian Roberts.
 He is a bisexual Englishman; he has an affair with Sally and, later, with one of Sally's lovers, a German baron...
 Brian's homosexual tendency is treated as an indecent but comic weakness to be snickered at, like bed-wetting."

 Isherwood's friends, especially the poet Stephen Spender, often lamented how the cinematic and stage adaptations of Goodbye to Berlin glossed over Weimar-era Berlin's crushing poverty: "There is not a single meal, or club, in the movie Cabaret, that Christopher and I could have afforded [in 1931]."
-Spender, Isherwood, W.H.
-Auden and others asserted that both the 1972 film and 1966 Broadway musical deleteriously glamorised the harsh realities of the 1930s Weimar era.
+Spender, Isherwood, W. H. Auden and others asserted that both the 1972 film and 1966 Broadway musical deleteriously glamorised the harsh realities of the 1930s Weimar era.

 Influence

-According to literary critics, the character of Sally Bowles in Goodbye to Berlin inspired Truman Capote's Holly Golightly in his later novella Breakfast at Tiffany's.
+According to literary critics, the character of Sally Bowles in Goodbye to Berlin inspired Truman Capote's Holly Golightly in his novella Breakfast at Tiffany's.
 Critics have alleged that both scenes and dialogue in Capote's 1958 novella have direct equivalencies in Isherwood's earlier 1937 work.
 Capote had befriended Isherwood in New York in the late 1940s, and Capote was an admirer of Isherwood's novels.

+Censorship

+In April 2025, the Lukashenko regime of Belarus added the book to a list of printed publications containing information messages and materials deemed harmful to national interests.